Achilles Tendonitis Treatment near Highgate

 - Achilles tightness, mostly in the morning after, and especially after an active day exercising or hiking

-- Discomfort and pain experienced after taking part in sports such as dance and football
+- Feeling pain and discomfort following participation in sports like dance and football

 - Achilles Tendinitis (Achilles Tendon inflammation)